lencap/kube/README.md

-# kube
+## kube
-A minimally viable [Kubernetes](https://kubernetes.io/) cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) using [Vagrant](https://www.vagrantup.com/intro/index.html).
-Refer to [this repo](https://github.com/lencap/packer) to easily create the Vagrant box.
+A minimalist [Kubernetes](https://kubernetes.io/) cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) using [Vagrant](https://www.vagrantup.com/intro/index.html).
+Refer to [this repo](https://github.com/lencap/images-centos) to easily create the Vagrant box.

 ## Quick Start Guide
 Bring up the 2 nodes (kmaster and kminion), and open a separate SSH shell session to each: